 Pursuant to the California Public Records Act (CPRA) (Cal.
 Gov't Code Secs.
 6250 through 6276.48), Human Rights Watch (HRW) seeks records (both data and documents) pertaining to housing within the city.

-Human Rights Watch specifically requests records under the CPRA that are in the possession or control in the following categories:
+Human Rights Watch specifically requests records under the CPRA that are in the HACLA’s possession or control in the following categories:

 Data on the number of public housing units.
 We seek annual data from the earliest year data is available to the present on the number of public housing units, disaggregated, if possible, by unit size or number of tenants, in the city of Los Angeles.
 We request this data in a machine-readable flat file (e.g. csv) if possible.